 All construction projects have potential risks to public safety associated with the use of high-powered equipment, heavy construction equipment, excavation activities, transportation, fire incidents, and pollution releases, as well as non-authorised parties (including the public) accessing the construction site.
+However this risk is inherently low as there are no land users.
+The nearest land users to the site are 2 km away, and the characteristics of a PV Project's construction phase are not naturally dangerous.

-Public risks during construction have the potential to result in isolated incidents, which could be of a devastating magnitude to a person or group of people in the wrong place at the wrong time, however, this rarely occurs.
-Such impacts are possible due to the location of the Project being close to herders and other local receptors.
+Public risks during the construction phase of a project have the potential to result in isolated incidents, which could be highly dangerous to a person or group of people, however, this rarely occurs.
+Such impacts are very unlikely during this Project due to the distance from receptors, and lack of receptors.

-It is noted that a Grievance Mechanism has been established for the Project, to allow third parties to raise concerns or complaints against the Project without cost, retribution, or fear of negative consequences.
+It is noted that a Grievance Mechanism will be established for the Project to allow third parties to raise concerns or complaints against the Project without cost, retribution, or fear of negative consequences.